Diablo5G/ELK-Stack-Project/README.md

         index.html
      ```

-5. Next, I run the `wget` command in a loop to generate a very high number of web requests, I will use the `while` loop:
+5. Next, run the `wget` command in a loop to generate a very high number of web requests, I will use the `while` loop:

    - ```bash
         while true; do wget 10.0.0.5; done